CodeUnit10X/lora_basics_modem_ports/Readme.md

 </ol>

 The initial build of buildroot can take a long time, but once its down you'll have a an sdcard.img in output/images folder of buildroot, that you use on a pi zero 2w with the Waveshare hat.
-You'd need to update for your Region and Dev/app eui's etc.
+The examples are located in /usr/bin.
+You'd need to update for your Region and Dev/app eui's etc.  Generally
+I update the package .mk to point to a local clone of the repo and modify it there.

+**Otherwise the examples are build with US915 and some hardcoded DEVUI and APPUI.**

 If you want to support another Pi, Take a look at